About Our School

 St. Farnan's Post Primary School is proud to be a school with D.E.I.S. status (Delivering Equality of opportunity In Schools) school, whereby educational disadvantage is tackled and challenged with extra resourcing from the Department of Education and KWETB.
 All our students benefit from this extra DEIS allocation in way of extra personnel and financial resourcing annually.

 The original school building opened in 1941.
-The flat roofed extension was opened in 1971 which has just been granted a badly needed upgrade by the DES (Jan 2023).
+The flat roofed extension was opened in 1971 and thanks to the DES funding has ungone repairs recently.
 The next phase was completed in 1989 and officially opened by Minister Mary O'Rourke T.D. in September 1991.
-The new extension was completed in 2007 and Minister Mary Hanifin officially opened this in October of that year.
+The new extension was completed in 2007 including the fantastic PE gym and Minister Mary Hanifin officially opened this in October of that year.

-School facilities now include a purpose built Art room with Kiln, two Science Labs, two ICT rooms, a Music room, a new graphics/DCG room (2022/23), Engineering, Construction & Home Economics rooms, full size Gym with Fitness Suite and Canteen area.
-Rafter's School Meals is our new Canteen Supplier for 2023-2024.
+School facilities now include a purpose built Art room with Kiln, three Science Labs, two ICT rooms, a Music room, a new graphics/DCG room (2022/23), Engineering, two Construction & Home Economics rooms, full size Gym with Fitness Suite and Canteen area.
+Rafter's School Meals is our Canteen Supplier and provides free breakfasts and hugely subsidised break and lunch meals funded by the Department of Social Protection.

-A transformative new 9,500 sq mt 1,000 pupil school will be completed and opened, hopefully on schedule, by Feb.
-2027 on the green field playing pitch site towards the south of the campus.
-We can't wait.
-More details very soon.
+A transformative new 10,500 sq mt 1,000 pupil school will be completed and opened, hopefully on schedule, by August 2029 on the green field playing pitch site towards the south of the campus.
+We can't wait...we really can't wait!
+Our constant waiting list is getting longer and longer each day.

 An historical note about our Patron - Saint Farnan of Downings: